 When the downturn really started getting nasty in 2008, I was sweating bullets.
-By 2009, my firm had already gone through seven rounds of layoffs and I knew numerous people from other firms who had gotten laid off.
+By 2009, my firm had already gone through seven rounds of layoffs.
+I knew numerous people from other firms who had gotten laid off.

-When I decided to buy my current much cheaper house in 2019, I thought about taking advantage of low mortgage rates.
+When I decided to buy my current much cheaper house, I thought about taking advantage of low mortgage rates.
 However, I kept remembering the wonderful feeling I had when I got rid of the rental property mortgage in 2017.

 Besides, I wanted to sell some stocks after a 10-year bull market and use a true all-cash offer to get a better deal.
 It ultimately worked through a couple real estate love letters and one breakup letter.

 Having No Mortgage Debt Is The Way To Go